-Yale Norfolk School of Art Summer 2019 Lecture Series: The Ethics of Color
+Yale Norfolk School of Art Summer 2020 Lecture Series: The Shape of Empathy

-This summer Yale Norfolk School of Art will offer a thematic program, made possible by Norfolk Foundation, Inc., called “The Ethics of Color” that will include a series of public lectures covering divergent topics such as the language of color theory coupled with human rights legislation, color as a material witness to disaster, new materialist conceptions of brown and the environment, W.E.B.
-Du Bois’s infographics utilizing color and data for analysis and activism, and an 80s art exhibition in Black and White.
-Yale Norfolk’s co-directors, Byron Kim and Lisa Sigal, will seek new ways to engage audiences with “The Ethics of Color” presenters.
-The roster of speakers will influence the students’ summer dialogue in a structured way, culminating in a digital archive of these interactions.
-Yale Norfolk seeks to engage with the Norfolk public but also with a broader public geographically to build a more diverse audience during the summer period.
+This summer the Yale Norfolk School of Art will offer a thematic program, made possible by Norfolk Foundation, Inc., called “The Shape of Empathy” that will include a series of public lectures covering divergent topics such as the rich and varied history of mime, the exploration of how we speak and listen, the tension between entitlement and empathy and composing more protest songs.
+Yale Norfolk’s co-directors, Byron Kim and Lisa Sigal, will seek new ways to engage audiences with “The Shape of Empathy” presenters.
+The roster of speakers will influence the students’ summer dialogue in a structured way, culminating in an online video archive of these interactions.
+Yale Norfolk seeks to engage with the Norfolk public and also with a broader public to build a more diverse audience during the summer period.
 Receptions will follow each lecture to enhance this synergy.

 Each summer Yale Norfolk School of Art seeks to bring together a diverse group of students who have demonstrated a passion in art making to participate in a rigorous environment of artistic practice, learning and growth.
-Participants come to Norfolk from all over the country.
+Participants come to Norfolk from all over the country and, increasingly, the globe.
 Yale Norfolk is a once in a lifetime experience for selected young artists.
-Open Studios will be scheduled at the end of June in order for the public to become more aware of the vitality of the school and the importance Yale Norfolk has on the lives of young artists.
+Open Studios will be scheduled at the end of June in order for the public to witness the vitality of Yale Norfolk.

 All lectures held at 7pm at Yale Norfolk School of Art, Battell House, with receptions to follow.
 All are free and open to the public